 Situated on the Atlantic Flyway, this 111-acre property is part of an important block of conservation lands acquired by the Land Trust along the Indian River Lagoon in 2011.
 It was one of the last unprotected wetlands on the barrier island and includes a mile of Lagoon shoreline.

 On an easy but extensive walk on a sandy trail, tour participants will learn the importance of the property as a part of the Flyway, a corridor for millions of migrating birds each year, and gain insight to the marvelous saltwater ponds on the property.
 There are usually opportunities to view a variety of native bird species in their natural undeveloped wetland habitat.

 The Lagoon Green Way

-Though this property is open to the public, special tours are being conducted on the following Fridays at 9:00AM.
+Though this property is open to the public.
 There is no need to RSVP.
 Please check our website for weather cancellations the day prior to the event.

 You will be treated to a tour by two of the Land Trust's volunteer naturalists who are familiar with all of nature's wonders on the property from the Lagoon to the manmade butterfly garden.